 Sound file - Extracts from Interview with Sir Charles Bennett, interviewer Jim Sullivan, recorded 31 March and 1 April 1993, commissioned by the Ministry of External Relations.

-From the collections of the Alexander Turnbull Library Oral History Centre, OHColl-0217-1.
+From the Alexander Turnbull Library Oral History and Sound collection, OHColl-0217-1.
 All rights reserved.
 Permission of the Library and the New Zealand Ministry of Foreign Affairs and Trade must be obtained before any re-use of this sound file.

 Detail of Officers at Katerini